The Bourlon Law Firm understands the difficulties the working person is experiencing RIGHT Now.

 Although the expense of an attorney may seem to be a luxury, the result that you achieve in any case will depend on the quality of your legal representation.

-Attorney Bourlon wants you to have access to the best legal counsel and offers payment plans to anyone who needs legal help right away.
+Attorney Bourlon wants you to have access to seasoned legal counsel and offers payment plans to anyone who needs legal help right away.

 His flat fee arrangements in family law, probate and criminal defense allow you to know the exact cost of his representation.
 There will be no surprises or hidden expenses, and you will be treated as an important client with very real problems.

-If you are unsure if you need an attorney, please do not hesitate to contact us.
+If you are unsure if you need an attorney, please do not hesitate to contact The Bourlon Law Firm.
 Your initial consultation is free and you will have no obligation.